MattMcAdams/website/content/projects/skytrail.md

 ![](/cdn/projects/skytrail/960/SkyTrail_logo.jpg)

 The circular form creates a humanistic feel while the extended corner anchors the mark and implies reliability.
-The interior of the mark references transit lines and the hilly landscape of Birmingham.
+The interior of the mark references transit lines and the rolling landscape of Birmingham.

 <!--
 <hr class="spacer">